 Top Things To Do In Lake Placid In Summer

-While many people think of visiting Lake Placid in winter to take part in the huge amount of snow sports that the region has to offer, there are just as many, if not more Lake Placid summer activities for those who make the journey.
+Many people think of visiting Lake Placid in winter to participate in the massive amount of snow sports that the region has to offer.
+There are just as many, if not more, Lake Placid summer activities for those who make the journey.

 Get An Adrenaline Boost At The Lake Placid Olympic Sites

 We couldn’t imagine coming here without visiting the Lake Placid Olympic Village.
 After all, Lake Placid is almost synonymous with the Winter Olympics.
 And The Olympic Center is one of the most exciting things to do when visiting the Adirondacks.
 The Lake Placid Olympic Center itself is best experienced with the Olympic Sites Passport, which gets you into many of the Lake Placid Olympic attractions.